DecimaZA/Strand-Guns/README.md

 # Strand Guns
- This is the sponsored Strand Guns website: https://decimaza.github.io/Strand-Guns/ This is a prototype for a Gun Owners SA initiative of providing sponsored websites to gun stores without them around the country.
+ This is the sponsored Strand Guns website: https://decimaza.github.io/Strand-Guns/ This is a prototype for a ____ initiative of providing sponsored websites to gun stores without them around the country.